Concepts in Community Living is proud to manage the following communities.

 Are you accepting new resident move-ins?

-Modified move-in procedures may be offered from virtual tours to virtual move-in consultations.
-Restrictions will remain in place in terms of visitor restrictions; however, staff will work together to ease the transition as much as possible.
+Modified move-in procedures may be offered from virtual tours to virtual move-in consultations and visitor restrictions will apply.
+Our staff will work together to ease the resident’s transition as much as possible.
 Personal belongings and furniture being brought in shall be limited and items will need to be disinfected prior to locating in the resident’s room.
-New residents may be subject to a 7 to 14-day quarantine after move-in, as individuals may be asymptomatic for a time before testing positive.
+New residents are required to quarantine in their apartment for 14 days, the incubation period for the virus.
+Testing at the conclusion of the 14-day period may be initiated.

 Are residents permitted to dine in the dining room?